CS3219-AY2324S1/ay2324s1-course-assessment-g11/services/gateway/README.md

 | `.env.development`        | Project root | `ENVIRONMENT_TYPE` | Set this to `local-dev` for `localhost` testing.
 In other environments like Docker and Kubernetes, this file is not read. |

-## Local testing of the Gateway
+## Local development and testing of the Gateway
 Steps:
 1) Add an `.env` file at the project root with the above-mentioned variable as well as an `.env.development` file at the project root.
-2) At the project root, run `yarn workspace gateway start:dev`
+2) At the project root, run `yarn workspace gateway dev:local`